-I would like to thank Fond du Lac RMD personnel; Terri Redding, Linda Whitebird, Lance Overland, John Smith, Mike Smith, Mark Zacher, Pete Durfee, Josh Whitebird, Darren Seppala, Duane Barney and Bake Evanson, and the personnel at Chalstrom's Bait and Tackle, Country Corner Tavern, Fond du Lac Gas and Grocery and Sawyer Store for assisting with harvest registration.
+I would like to thank Fond du Lac RMD personnel; Terri Redding, Linda Whitebird, John Smith, Mike Smith, Mark Zacher, Pete Durfee, Josh Whitebird, Darren Seppala, Duane Barney and Bake Evanson, and the personnel at Country Corner Tavern and Sawyer Store for assisting with harvest registration.
 Melanie Rubesh and Steve Nicholas with the Fond du Lac MIS Division provided important technical help with the phone and online registration system.
 Jonathan Gilbert with GLIFWC provided assistance with using the NAGFA program to record license information and registration data from the 1837 and 1842 Ceded Territories of Wisconsin and Michigan.